rien333/numbersense-vae/thesis/README.md

     of visual number sense being preattentive) or symbolic processing (visual numerosity percepts are understood non-verbally,
     Nieder 2016).
-Furthermore, the existence of visual sense of number in human newborns (Lakoff and Núñez 2000), animals (Davis and Pérusse 1988) and cultures without exact counting systems (Dehaene 2011, 261; Franka et al. 2008) further strengthens the idea that specific kinds of sense of number do not require much mediation and can purely function as an interplay between perceptual capabilities and neural encoding schemes, given the aforementioned groups lack of facilities for abstract reasoning about number (see Everett 2005, 626; Lakoff and Núñez 2000, chap.
+Furthermore, the existence of visual sense of number in human newborns (Lakoff and Núñez 2000, chap.
+1), animals (Davis and Pérusse 1988) and cultures without exact counting systems (Dehaene 2011, 261; Franka et al. 2008) further strengthens the idea that specific kinds of sense of number do not require much mediation and can purely function as an interplay between perceptual capabilities and neural encoding schemes, given the aforementioned groups lack of facilities for abstract reasoning about number (see Everett 2005, 626; Lakoff and Núñez 2000, chap.
 3, for a discussion on how cultural facilitaties such as fixed symbols and linguistic practices can facilitate the existence of discrete number in humans).
 Indeed, Harvey et al. (2013) show that earlier mentioned neural populations did not display their characteristic response profile when confronted with Arabic numerals, that is, symbolic representations of number.
 These populations thus show the ability to function seperately from higer-order representational facilities.
-Visual
-    number sense being a immediate and purely perceptual process implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all group members, see J. Zhang, Ma, et al. 2016; J. Zhang, Sclaroff, et al. 2016) or segmenting techniques (e.g. Chattopadhyay et al. 2016).
+    Visual number sense being a immediate and purely perceptual process implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all group members, see J.
+    Zhang, Ma, et al. 2016; J. Zhang, Sclaroff, et al. 2016) or segmenting techniques (e.g. Chattopadhyay et al. 2016).
 Instead, we want to our model to operate in an autonomous and purely sensory fashion.

 <!-- I'm not sure if this holds in the biological case, but you could argue that "Comparable to how some research describes the brain as Bayesian machine [for a discussion see @bayesianbrain; @bayes2], VAEs learn a stochastic model of sensory input data by optimizing the parameters of a probability distribution such that the probability distribution maximizes the likelihood of the input (or "training") data." 🌸 Maybe after the blosssom: although not specifically true for numerosity learning, the brain is suggestively organized in a similair fashion as some research suggests ...